 Sous Les Micocouliers, at the end of Traverse Montfort (+33 (0)4 90 95 94 53; closed December–January), is owned and run by a smart young chef, whose innovative seasonal cuisine is served beneath the eponymous elms.
 Enjoy moreish Mediterranean fare at Bistro L’Aubergine, 18 avenue Jean Jaurès (+33 (0)4 90 95 98 89).
 Dine at another Provençal hotel, Baumanière les Baux de Provence (+33 (0)4 90 54 33 07), where delicacies include caviar, foie gras and a dazzling cellar of Premiers Grands Crus.

-In the real world, the owner of Le Mas de la Rose is not my grandme?re but Mme Luron-Huppert, who arrived from the north-east in 2004 to turn this traditional 17th-century smallholding into a luxury maison d’ho?te.
+In the real world, the owner of Le Mas de la Rose is not my grandmère but Sabine and Franck Adabachian, who arrived in 2019 to turn this traditional 17th-century smallholding into a luxury maison d’hôte.
 Driving from Avignon in our little rented car, after an hour or so, we find the right tiny woodland road and reach a charming gate that opens automatically.
 We are already being looked after.

 The house looks very old and very solid, with its vast square stone walls and tiled roofs.
 The lit-up windows blaze welcomingly in the dark, and the night-sky stars seem magically bright to these fugitives from the big city.
 Paris is instantly forgotten when we see the shapes of and cypresses in the garden, vines on the terrace, and the glowing blue swimming pool.